NDevTK/OriginMarker/security.md

 ### Error Handling & State Consistency

-- **High Priority: Comprehensive Error Handling:** Add robust `.catch()` handlers for all `chrome.storage` operations and other critical async calls.
-Log errors to `console.error`.
+- **Status: ADDRESSED.** **High Priority: Comprehensive Error Handling:** Robust error logging to `console.error` (via `.catch()` handlers for Promises or `chrome.runtime.lastError` checks for direct callbacks) has been implemented for all identified `chrome.storage` operations and other critical async calls (e.g., bookmark updates, initial bookmark fetching in `start()`).
-- **Medium Priority: State Management on Error:** In error handlers, attempt to reconcile state or alert users to critical save failures.
-- **Medium Priority: Review `onBookmarkChange` Logic:** Re-evaluate `onBookmarkChange` to prevent issues with stale `active_origin` post-async operations, ensuring custom markers are saved for the correct, intended origin.
-The clarification on `endsWith('*')` confirms current behavior is intentional for differentiating auto vs. custom markers.
+- **Status: PARTIALLY ADDRESSED.** **Medium Priority: State Management on Error:** Errors from critical operations like storage saves are now logged to the console, which aids in debugging (see above).
+However, the extension does not currently implement more advanced state management such as automatic state reconciliation (e.g., retrying failed saves, reverting in-memory state to match last known good storage state) or user-facing UI alerts for critical save failures.
+Implementing these more comprehensive measures would be a further enhancement to robustness.
+(Original Priority: Medium for full implementation; current logging addresses immediate visibility).
+- **Status: ADDRESSED.** **Medium Priority: Review `onBookmarkChange` Logic:** The logic in `onBookmarkChange` now captures the relevant `active_origin` at the beginning of its processing sequence (specifically, before any debouncing delay or further asynchronous operations that could lead to context switches) and uses this specific origin value when saving the custom marker.
+This mitigates the previously identified risk of associating the marker with a stale origin.
+- **Status: ADDRESSED.** **Low Priority: Mitigate Rapid Bookmark Change Events:** The `onBookmarkChange` handler has been updated to use debouncing for processing custom marker changes.
+This prevents very rapid, successive bookmark title modifications (e.g., by another extension or rapid manual edits) from overwhelming storage APIs (especially `chrome.storage.sync` rate limits) or causing excessive computation.
+This enhances the robustness of the custom marker feature under such conditions.

 ### General